Agnes Ameede

-Agnes Ameede (born 12 June 1970) is a Ugandan politician who serves as the elected Member of Parliament for Pallisa District Women in the 10th Ugandan Parliament (2016–2021).
+Agnes Ameede (born 12 June 1970) is a Ugandan politician who served as the elected Member of Parliament for Pallisa District Women in the 10th Ugandan Parliament (2016–2021).

+In the 2026 Ugandan general election, she was re-elected to the 12th Parliament of Uganda as a woman's representative for Butebo District.
+She was elected on the National Resistance Movement party ticket for the term 2026–2031 with 17,132 votes as confirmed by the Electoral Commission of Uganda.

+In May 2026, she was sworn in as the woman MP for Butebo District in the 12th Parliament (2026-2031).

 Early life and education

 Agnes Ameede was born in Pallisa District, on 12 June 1970, to Mr. and Mrs. Gabriel Olaki, as their fifth child, out of the twelve children they had together.
 Her father was a primary school teacher and her mother was a housewife.

 She attended Kabwangasi Primary School, where her father was the headmaster.
 She then joined St. Paul's College in the city of Mbale, where she competed her O-Level studies.
 She continued her studies at Tororo Girls School, where she completed her A-Level education, graduating in 1991, with a High School Diploma.

 In 1994, she graduated from Makerere University, Uganda's oldest and largest public university, with a Bachelor of Arts degree.
 Later, she obtained a Postgraduate Diploma in Management from the Uganda Management Institute (UMI).
 She followed that with Master of Management degree, also from Uganda Management Institute.
 Her third degree is a Master of Science in Development Management, awarded by The Open University, in the United Kingdom.
 She also has a Certificate in Administrative Law, obtained from the Law Development Centre in Kampala.